edsu/inkdroid.org/_posts/2020-04-23-studying-the-covid19-web.md

 <img class="img-responsive" src="/images/covid19-domains.png">

-So it's important to note that what we are seeing here is a picture of the Coranvirus Internet through the lens of DomainTools, which must also reflect DomainTools data collection and analysis as they do about the larger Internet.
+It's important to stress that what we are seeing here is as much (perhaps more) a picture of *how* DomainTools collects, analyzes and classifies DNS, as it is a picuture of the the Coronavirus web.
 You can find the chart generation for these graphs in their notebooks.

 Given that Shopify claimed to have started blocking shops that sold testing equipment I thought it could be interesting to see how many of the Shopify